7 Outdoor Winter Play Ideas for the Whole Family

 It’s no secret that today’s kids are staying indoors more as the allure of television and digital devices outshine outdoor play, but these outdoor activities to do in winter might just do the trick:

-6. Go Winter Camping: Cold weather shouldn’t stop you from camping!
-Set up a tent outside (even in the backyard just for a few hours) and play in the snow (if you have it).
+Cold weather shouldn’t stop you from camping!
+Set up a tent outside (even in the backyard just for a few hours) and play plenty of cold weather games.
 Pile on the layers and bring extra blankets for cozy vantage points to observe the winter landscape.
+If you have big kids, keep them engaged with these camping ideas for teens.
 And don’t forget hot chocolate and S’mores!

-7. Plan a Pollinator Garden: If you can’t get outdoors due to extreme weather, it’s the perfect time to sketch out a plot in the backyard or plan a container garden for bees, butterflies and other pollinators and get kids excited for the Spring!
+It’s the perfect time to sketch out a plot in the backyard or plan a garden for bees, butterflies and other pollinators and get kids excited for the Spring!
 Making a list of seeds, plants and supplies and setting up a timeline for garden activities can warm up the bleakest winter day.

 You’ll find more great ideas for outdoor winter activities (and all year round) at National Wildlife Kids.

-Editor’s note: We’re delighted to welcome back Naturalist David Mizejewski from the National Wildlife Federation and Ranger Rick.
-Today, he’s sharing outdoor winter activities for the family.
-If you have young animal lovers, be sure to check out his previous article on observing wildlife safely.
+If you have young animal lovers, be sure to check out Naturalist David Mizejewski’s previous article on observing wildlife safely.

 Leave a Reply